-Director Date: April 22, 2020
+Director

-INDEPENDENT AUDITORS' REPORT
+Date: 26th April 2021.

-TO THE MEMBERS OF GREATSHIP (UK) LIMITED
+INDEPENDENT AUDITORS' REPORT FOR THE MEMBERS OF GREATSHIP (UK) LIMITED

-We have audited the financial statements of Greatship (UK) Limited (the 'company') for the year ended 31 March 2020 which comprise the profit and loss account, the statement of comprehensive income, the balance sheet, the statement of changes in equity, the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Greatship (UK) Limited (the 'company') for the year ended 31 March 2021 which comprise the statement of comprehensive income, the balance sheet, the statement of changes in equity and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).